Cyclenerd/google-cloud-pricing-cost-calculator/cloud-shell-tutorial.md

 ## Run it

 Run `gcosts` in the current folder.
-All YML files of the folder are scanned and the costs of the resources are calculated:
+All YAML usage files (`*.yml`) of the current directory are imported and the costs of the resources are calculated:
 ```bash
 gcosts
 ```

 ## Download

-Two CSV files with the costs are created:
+Two CSV (semicolon) files with the costs are created:

 1. `COSTS.csv`  : Costs for the resources
 1. `TOTALS.csv` : Total costs per name, resource, project, region and file.